 Insurance is one of the main things to sort out when you move to a new country.
 Leaving valuable possessions and property open to risks such as theft or damage can be perilous.
 Fortunately, there are many companies in Portugal offering different types of home insurance.
 These policies can cover your new home and its contents, whether you choose to buy or rent.

 This guide to home insurance in Portugal covers the following topics:

-- Introduction to home insurance in Portugal
+- An overview of home insurance in Portugal

 - Home insurance companies in Portugal